AlexMercedCoder/grokoverflow/posts/2024/2024-10-rust-collections.md

 ## 2. When to Use Each Collection

-### Vec<T> vs. Array
+### `Vec&lt;T&gt;` vs. Array
-- **Vec<T>**: Use `Vec<T>` when you need a collection with a variable size that can grow or shrink as needed.
+- **Vec&lt;T&gt;**: Use `Vec&lt;T&gt;` when you need a collection with a variable size that can grow or shrink as needed.
 It is suitable for most use cases where you do not know the size of the collection in advance or when the collection will change over time.
 Vectors provide flexibility at the cost of a small overhead for dynamic memory allocation.

   **When to use**:
   - When the size of the collection is unknown or changes frequently.